-It should be at least 10-15 times of the annual income of the policyholder.
+It should be at least 15-20 times the annual income of the policyholder.

 Q2.
 Are there any riders available under term insurance plan?

 Yes.
-There are number of riders available under term insurance plans namely- Accidental Death Benefit Rider, Critical Illness Rider, Waiver of Premium Rider, Hospital Cash Rider and others.
+There are many riders available under term insurance plans – Accidental Death Benefit Rider, Critical Illness Rider, Waiver of Premium Rider, Hospital Cash Rider and others.

 Q3.
 What benefits will I get on maturity under term insurance plan?

-There is no such benefits as on maturity under term insurance plan.
-Policyholders can only avail death benefit in form of sum assured.
+There is no such benefit as on maturity under term insurance plan.
+Policyholders can only avail death benefit in the form of sum assured.

 Q4.
-Is there a change in the premium amount during the term of the policy?
+Can I change the premium amount during the term of the policy?